 Heather is presently the co-chair for the Western Kings Community Health Board, Secretary for the Kingston Greenwood Mental Health Association, member of the Community Alcohol Partnerships and member of Farm to School.
 She attends the Annapolis Valley Regional Centre for Education (AVRCE) Healthy School Community Meetings as a health board member and is a volunteer facilitator with Valley Restorative Justice.

 (Executive Director & Board Secretary)

-Margo has practiced dietetics and nutrition for 15 years, focusing on the development, growth and leadership of school-based nutrition programs in Nova Scotia school communities since 2005.
-As a former consultant at the Department of Health and Wellness, Margo facilitated and led the transition of the provincial school breakfast program into a non-profit registered charitable organization, Nourish Nova Scotia.
+Margo has practiced dietetics and nutrition for over 20 years, focusing on the development, growth and leadership of school-based nutrition programs in Nova Scotia school communities.
+A former consultant at the Department of Health and Wellness, Margo facilitated and led the transition of the provincial school breakfast program into a non-profit registered charitable organization, Nourish Nova Scotia.
 As the organization’s Executive Director, she collaborates with dedicated stakeholders and partners to co-create meaningful change to support sustainability for both program delivery & diversity.
-Margo is active with the Food and Nutrition Policy for Nova Scotia Public Schools Advisory Group because creating supportive, healthy environments for children and youth to grow, learn and thrive are incredibly important—not only to the future health and education outcomes of students, but for the social and economic prosperity of Nova Scotia as a whole.
-Margo lives in Bedford with her wonderful husband.
-In the summer you can find her endeavoring to upkeep an old 1876 one-room school house on the Bay of Fundy, attempting to grow heirloom vegetables, and challenging herself in the kitchen with new recipes and cooking techniques.
+Margo is an active member of the Coalition for Healthy School Food, seeking a federal investment in a universal healthy school food program.
+Margo believes in the creation of supportive, healthy environments for children and youth to grow, learn and develop are incredibly important—and fundamental to health and well-being.
+Margo lives in Bedford.
+In the summer you can find her endeavoring to upkeep an 1876 one-room school house on the Bay of Fundy, growing heirloom vegetables, and enjoying nature with friends, family and dog Lily.